Main menu

 For example:

 • Emerging markets are growing fast.
-India, for instance, is expected to grow strongly thanks to private consumption and manufacturing.
+India is leading, with strong growth from private spending and manufacturing.

-• These shifts mean the largest economies in the world may look different in the future – and GDP per capita rankings could evolve.
+• These changes mean the world’s largest economies may shift in the future, and GDP per person rankings could change too.

 Trade Economics: The Engine, and the Risk